 It wasn’t until he hit rock bottom that things shifted.
 He had an addiction to crystal meth, and he lost a close friend to addiction.

 “I had nowhere to go,” he said.
-Solomon was ready for a change.
+Salomon was ready for a change.

-Solomon had a mentor who was HIV positive, working in the healthcare field helping others learn about HIV and improve their lives.
-Solomon saw all the good his friend was doing, and it inspired him to do the same.
+Salomon had a mentor who was HIV positive, working in the healthcare field helping others learn about HIV and improve their lives.
+Salomon saw all the good his friend was doing, and it inspired him to do the same.
 So he got started working in healthcare.

-“The help that I got helped drive me to want to help others,” Solomon said.
-Solomon found that some of the people he was teaching were those he had known in foster care, who were now on the streets.
-Solomon wanted to offer them the same kind of help that he got so they could move forward with their lives.
+“The help that I got helped drive me to want to help others,” Salomon said.
+Salomon found that some of the people he was teaching were those he had known in foster care, who were now on the streets.
+Salomon wanted to offer them the same kind of help that he got so they could move forward with their lives.